 These kinds of runs likely approach some 12 or more notes per second.
 The arm is neither falling 12 times per second, nor being picked up ready to fall again on an additional 12 occasions within the very same second.
 As I said, 6 reversals per second is probably a rather generous estimate for what is possible from weight in motion.
 24 per second would be plain ludicrous.
 Muscles generate motion in his fingers, beyond question (regardless of whether it is the ones in the forearm, or the intrinsic muscles in the palm) while the arm moves at a perfectly leisurely rate.
 Yes, there are places where he does use dropping gestures- but exclusively in places where he has the time to do so, and where it's conducive to the type of sound he wants.
 For smoothness and for speed, it's abundantly visible that results are produced by moving the arm laterally, while the fingers produce the motion of the keys (without letting the arm's weight collapse down, other than as the exception).
 This very simple style of motion is the foundation of piano technique.
 It works every bit as well for Tatum style licks, legato melodies in Chopin, or passagework in Mozart concertos.

 What Tatum exemplifies is how truly simple means can produce the most extraordinary results.
 The only thing we should regard as "remarkable" about his finger technique is the sheer speed and control.
 But far from involving any kind of radical motions, he simply mastered elements that any pianist can already be learning in their earliest lessons.
 Weight in motion can be simple too, in the right context, but there are places where it precludes results, if it's your basic foundation.
-The extraordinary things in Tatum couldn't arise from such a premise.
+Arms don't move that fast and Tatum is living evidence that they have no need to do so.
+The extraordinary things in Tatum couldn't arise by using falling weight to replace the role of muscle motions.
 Garner achieves some of his most outstanding results via a baseline of dropping weight and I'll certainly not argue otherwise.
 I doubt if his sense of timing could easily have been achieved in any other way.
 However, while his runs may not have been quite as super smooth and light as Tatum's notorious virtuosity, there are plenty of moments in the video where he too uses the slower gliding horizontal arm motion, while the fingers individuate to produce the key motions.
 No matter how many moments of authentic weight in motion are indeed on display, he certainly wasn't some one trick pony who only knew how to drop weight.

 I'll stress again that I sincerely have no ill will towards the author.
-However, I've pulled no punches in these honest responses to his assertions, because I write as one of the many pianists who has previously been duped into assuming that such phrases as "arm weight alone is sufficient" exist in reality, rather than purely in some pianists imaginations.
+However, I've "pulled no punches" in these honest responses to his assertions, because I write as one of the many pianists who has previously been duped into assuming that such phrases as "arm weight alone is sufficient" exist in reality, rather than purely in some pianists' extremely personal imaginations.
 Such ideas seem so enticing, that's it's hard not to be swayed by a picture of having to use very little effort.
 However, owing to my deficient ability to apply finger movement, attempting to use weight to achieve the impossible ultimately made me work harder and more strenuously.
 For all I know, the author may teach far more about cultivation of finger movements, when teaching in person.
-However, by writing an article without a single word to acknowledge that that fingers and muscles must generate not only "structure" but also movement of keys (just as the arms must make such vital contributions of movement in punches or tennis strokes) I see a picture which is not only objectively flawed on an analytical level, but potentially misleading to anyone who should take the ideas at face value, without having first learned extremely advanced finger agility.
+However, by writing an article without a single word to acknowledge that that fingers and muscles must generate not only "structure" but also movement of keys (just as the arms must generate the majority of the fist/racquet head speed in punches or tennis strokes) he paints a severely flawed picture.
+Not only is objectively flawed on an analytical level, but potentially misleading to anyone who should take the ideas at face value, without having first learned extremely advanced finger agility.

 EDIT- I initially neglected to deal with most remarkable analogy of all, namely the tomato.
 Firstly, after all the talk of body weight in motion, it's a curious turnaround, if he suddenly wants us to hold back and keep the weight extremely subtle.
 However, according to his follow-up comment, it turns out that the intended point was to show how gently weight can be applied.
 But it's beyond me why we're even told to apply any- regardless of how gently.
 It take quite some religious devotion to armweight, to spy the problem of pushing through a fragile tomato without bursting it- and then start with the assumption that we should look to rest armweight upon it.
 Hell, why not go back to his original ideas and rest the body weight in too, if we're going down such a remarkable path?
 Gentle or not, I really don't recommend that you start from such an irrational approach to the problem as to reach straight for the big guns, in the expectation that they will offer the greatest precision.